Access control modelEstimated reading time: 5 minutes

 Secure Kubernetes defaults

-For cluster security, only users and service accounts granted the
+For cluster security, only UCP admin users and service accounts that are

 cluster-admin ClusterRole for all Kubernetes namespaces via a